Major damage to Alabama mobile home park amid tropical storm - WTMJ

 In Louisiana, the threat came a month after spring storms and flooding that were blamed for five deaths, and as parts of the state continued a slow recovery from a brutal 2020 hurricane season.

 Separately, Tropical Storm Dolores made landfall on Mexico’s west coast with near-hurricane force.
-The storm’s center was located about 50 miles (75 kilometers) southeast of Manzanillo, Mexico, a city of about 160,000 people.
-Its maximum sustained winds were clocked at 70 mph (110 kph), and it was moving north-northwest at 13 mph (20 kph).
+As of Saturday evening, the storm’s center was located about 55 miles (85 kilometers) west-southwest of Guadalajara, Mexico.
+Its maximum sustained winds were clocked at 50 mph (80 kph), and it was moving north-northwest at 17 mph (28 kph).

 Bynum reported from Savannah, Georgia.
 Associated Press reporter Kelli Kennedy in Fort Lauderdale, Florida, contributed to this report.